d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 ### Synopsis CTF

 For day 2, I was little bit exhausted.
-But still I thought lets work out way through the CTFs.
+But still, I thought lets work out way through the CTFs.
 Sheeraz and I teamed up and started working our way on Synopsis CTF.

 ![](../2019-03-05/images/ctf.jpg)

-There were 4 web challanges and 4 mobile challenges.
-I took few sessions at nullbhopal on reversing apps and also build few automated script around it.
-So we 2 worked on app challanges
+There were 4 web challenges and 4 mobile challenges.
+I took a few sessions at Nullbhopal on reversing apps and also build a few automated script around it.
+So we 2 worked on app challenges

 #### i. app 1 (150 pts)